How To Catch Any Fish

 Rainbow Trout Description

-Rainbow trout are probably the most common and easiest to catch of all trout in North America.
+Rainbow trout are probably the most common and easiest to catch of all trout.
 They are stocked in many lakes and rivers and eat a wide variety of both baits and lures.
 They are also very popular among fly fishermen.
 Even the stocked fish, however, can often be picky and sometimes you have to try a variety of approaches before you find what they want that day.
 Most rainbow trout caught range from 1/2 to 3lbs in size, with anything much over that being a pretty decent fish in most places other than Alaska and a couple of other places.
+They, along with Largemouth Bass and Panfish, are the most commonly pursued freshwater gamefish in North America.

 Rainbow Trout Tackle

 When fishing for rainbow trout I like to fish with the lightest line I can possibly get away with.
-Trout have good eyesight and will often be scared away by line that is too thick, especially in heavily pressured waters.
-An ultra light rod and reel are usually sufficient to land most trout.
-I generally fish with 2lb test line in nearly all situations when fishing for rainbows.
-The largest fish I have landed on 2lb test was 6.5lbs and if you are patient you should be able to land much larger fish on that.
-A Daiwa Certate spinning reel is the best in class for trout.
+Trout have good eyesight and will often be scared away by line that is too visible, especially in heavily pressured waters.
+An ultra light rod and reel are usually sufficient to land most trout in still waters.
+You need to bump it up if you are fishing somewhere with current.
+You want a rod with a soft tip because Rainbows shake their heads a lot and you want a soft tip to absorb those shakes without pulling the hook.
+I generally fish with 2lb test line in nearly all situations when fishing for rainbows in heavily pressured areas, especially in still waters where they have a lot of time to inspect your offering.
+The largest fish I have landed on 2lb test was 6.5lbs and if you are patient you should be able to land much larger fish than that if you are fishing in lakes with no obstructions.
+In murky water or moving water you can get away with heavier line, but in general it usually pays to fish with the lightest line that you can.
+In heavily pressured areas, you will generally see a big increase in the number of bites when using light line.

 Rainbow Trout Techniques